michaelcho/redberry/README.md

 If not, it will run migrations and create a sample post and category.

 You can now access the Redberry frontend at `/blog` (or whatever you entered as the url_prefix).

+To generate a sitemap, use your browser to visit:
+- http://yourdomain.com/blog/sitemap (this will generate an XML sitemap)
+- http://yourdomain.com/blog/redberry/sitemap.xml (this is the generated file)

 ## Admin Panel
 **Certain routes requires your user instance to be logged in and implement an `is_admin()` method.**